-At the end of the first week of each class, the course records will be reviewed to determine if the student has attended.
-If the student has not attended, the student will be dropped from the course roster and will not be allowed to submit further course work.
+At the end of the first week of each class, the course records will be reviewed to determine if the student has accessed and engaged with the course.
+If the student has not attended nor communicated with the course instructor or Vice President for Academics by the end of the first week of courses, the Vice President for Academics will try to contact the student.
+If there is no contact, the student will be dropped from the course roster and will not be allowed to submit further course work.
 The course will no longer be recognized as one in which the student attempted to earn any credit.